copyright © Wartime Heritage Association

 happily eat egg and chips.

-once do I recall him being late for anything.
-Even if driving from
+do I recall him being late for anything.
+Even if driving from one end

-one end of the country to the other he could be guaranteed to
+of the country to the other he could be guaranteed to arrive within

-arrive within a minute of the appointed time.
-One day, after he
+a minute of the appointed time.
+One day, after he retired, he was

-retirement years were short due to illness.
-Knowing nothing could
+years were short due to illness.
+Knowing nothing could be done,

-be done, Lionel managed to keep the seriousness of his illness to
+Lionel managed to keep the seriousness of his illness to himself

 would only let them admit they were being overly optimistic a bit at a time each day all to save his daughter from being sad.